eeverman/andhow/README.md

 	dot notation.
 For instance, the canonical name for SERVICE_URL would be:
 	`SimpleSample.MySetOfProps.SERVICE_URL`
-	However, aliases can be used to work with legacy systems that already have established properties keys/names.
+	However, aliases can be used to work with legacy systems that already have established property keys/names.
 For instance, SERVICE_URL can also be set via the name "url".

 Of course, this example fails because there is no _andhow.properties_ file.